-Generally, the higher the competition and suggested bids the easier it would be to convert the traffic into paying-customers when they land on your site.
+Generally, the higher the competition and suggested bids the easier it would be to convert the traffic into paying customers when they land on your site.

-Organic SEO Competition
+- Organic SEO Competition

-Similar to commercial intent, when examining a keyword`s competition in Google organic traffic search results, you need to look out into the sites that rank on the first page and figure how hard it will be to outrank them.
+Similar to commercial intent, when examining a keyword`s competition in Google organic traffic search results, you need to look out into the sites that rank on the first page and figure out how hard it will be to outrank them.

 6. How to Get Exact Keyword Search Volume Data